listr2/listr2/README.md

         task.output = 'Something'
       },
       bottomBar: Infinity, // bottom bar items to keep by this particular task, number | boolean. boolean true will set it to 1.
-      persistentBottomBar: true // defaults to false, has to be set explicitly if desired },
+      persistentOutput: true // defaults to false, has to be set explicitly if desired },
   ], {ctx})
 ```